pqaidevteam/pqai-db/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![GitHub license](https://img.shields.io/github/license/pqaidevteam/pqai?style=plastic)](https://github.com/pqaidevteam/pqai/blob/master/LICENSE)

-_Note: This repository is under active development and not ready for production yet._

 # PQAI Data Storage Service

 REST API for storing and retrieving documents.
 Documents can belong to patent or non-patent literature.
 The default format of data is JSON but other formats are supported.
 Drawings & figures are also supported.